Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 The Self is modular, the player is but one of Terminal's many facets.

 Serene node that lets you "assign" resolve points to get some cool stuff like no turn draw

-Put the default power on Targeter blocks.
-Modifier: create a landmine with this effect.

 If all patterns are the same Caste, gain a Concordance bonus that lets your Serene summons share the effect.
 Offer bonuses for having more serene stuff at a time?